 You will first need to fulfil our general eligibility requirements.
-Eligible applications then proceed to the academic evaluation where the student selection criteria is applied.
+Only eligible applications proceed to the academic evaluation where the student selection criteria is applied.

 To be considered eligible for SECCLO, you will need to fulfil these general eligibility requirements:

 Applicants should hold a Bachelor degree* awarded by a university or a higher education institution.